mlsquared/fling/README.md

 Once communications is established via the relay, Joe's can communicate at higher bitrate to Bob's TV in order to make API calls such as "play this URL."

-## Promiscuous Services

-SRS is promiscuous.  *Fling* is a double entendre in the same mode.

-SRS is promiscuous in that makes services available with zero prior affiliation the service and the requstor and it does so without requiring any exchange of any form of identification.
-This does not make sense for many types of services, but it does not have to.
-Do not use promiscuous services if they are inappropriate.
-Promiscuous services may be promiscuous, but this does not imply lack of consent.
-The device offering the service does so intentionally.
-The device communicating with the service does so intentionally.
+When I first mention SASsy to people including security experts their first response so far has been to object to allowing communications between devices that are not on the same network, I submit that the network access model is itself far from secure, especially in the modern mobile world.
+Unless network adminstrators exercise strict security hygience, any devices connecting to a network could be attackers.
+This is less of a problem if those engaging in communications choose to not join a network unless latency or bandwidth constraints demand it and instead rely on end-to-end encryption and minimizing attack surface.

-This does not mean that the two parties consent without information.
-Promiscuous services may still make decisions based on policy.
+Avoiding the requirement of joining a network to access services does not mean that the two parties consent without information.
+SASsy services may still make decisions based on policy.
 Policy decisions may be made based on policy inputs that are inferred rather than explicitly provided by the user.
 Such policy inputs may include inferring proximity between the two parties, or inferring relative location or inferring the presence of intervening walls.

-The proxies require
-some means for inferring said proxies.
-We could use a camera or microphone to enable proximity detection, but cameras and microphones are often deemed as too intrusive.
-For Sandbox Reachable Services we rely on EM emissions that are normally generated by mobile devices in order to enable communications without requiring the mobile device to join the same network as the media device.
+We submit that policy inputs like "in the same room," "in the same apartment," "on the same floor," and "in the same building" are much closer to the way people think about access control than "on the same WiFi network."
+How many people are really aware of the range in which people can see their WiFi networks.

+With SASsy we intend to explore a variety of techniques for a device build spatial awareness including triangulation and potentially inverse scattering of WiFi and cellular EM emissions.

 ## Terminology

-* Fling Service (a.k.a., Sandbox Reachable Service): a network service designed to be discovered by and to communicate with sandboxed applications.

-* Sandbox Reachable Services 1: system that enables communications between a sandboxed application and nodes on the same network.

-* Sandbox Reachable Services 2: system that enables communications between a sandboxed application and nodes running sandbox reachable services in physical proximity to the node running the sandboxed application.
-The device running the sandboxed application and the media device do not have to be on the same network, but they must communicate using electromagnetic emissions that are sufficiently similar as to induce oscillations in the antenna(s) on the
+* Sandbox Reachable Service: an older architecture invented by David Harrison and used to implement Fling 1.0.
+It was deployed in all Vizio television circa 2010.

+* SASsy (a.k.a., Sassy): Spatially Aware Services.
+An architecture that uses spatial awareness rather than network boundaries as policy inputs when making security-related policy decisions including access control decisions.

+* Sassy Service: a service that makes itself available to devices with an authorized spatially defined area in proximity to the service.

 * Sandboxed Application: a web page or mobile app that run in a web or web-like security sandbox.

-* Fling Initiator Beacon (a.k.a., Sandboxed Initiator Beacon, beacon): a piece of javascript (or app code) that operates within a sandboxed application to make its presence known to nearby unsandboxed beacon detectors.
+* Sassy Initiator Beacon (a.k.a., Initiator Beacon, beacon): a piece of javascript (or app code) that operates within a sandboxed application to make its presence known to nearby unsandboxed beacon detectors.
 Because beacon is sandboxed, it can only perform